grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Imagine we are writing a class for granting access to a reporting functionality based on roles.
-We do not have any idea what the API should look like and how to write our Statement, but we know one thing: in our domain the access can be either granted or denied.
-Let us take the successful case (just because it is the first one we can think of) and, starting backwards, start with the following assertion:
+We do not have any idea what the API should look like and how to write our Statement, but we know one thing: in our domain the access can be either granted or denied. let's take the successful case (just because it is the first one we can think of) and, starting backwards, start with the following assertion: